jharlow/cavelog/README.md

   - [x] Cancel links on edit forms
   - [x] empty section when no caves to display on index view
 - [ ] log viewing
-  - [ ] consistent log views on all locations/caves
+  - [x] consistent log views on all locations/caves
-  - [ ] checkmarks on logs/caves once visited
+  - [x] checkmarks on locations/caves once visited
   - [ ] shared logs on my partnership section
 - [ ] add info on the caves table
 - [ ] add location button when editing cave location copies on a log